 “Cool Chenell, you have this hilarious story about your first client, how do I recreate that?”

-Well you probably can’t, but here are some ideas.
+Well you probably can’t recreate that on purpose, but here are some ideas.

 There are loads of job sites out there, like Upwork or oDesk